 The International Style

-The architectural style that developed in Europe and the United States in the 1920s and ’30s and became the dominant tendency in Western architecture during the middle decades of the 20th century.
+The International Style is the architectural style that developed in Europe and the United States in the 1920s and ’30s and became the dominant tendency in Western architecture during the middle decades of the 20th century.
 The most common characteristics of International Style buildings are rectilinear forms; light, taut plane surfaces that have been completely stripped of applied ornamentation and decoration; open interior spaces; and a visually weightless quality engendered by the use of cantilever construction.
 Glass and steel, in combination with usually less visible reinforced concrete, are the characteristic materials of construction.

-Technology was a crucial factor; the new availability of cheap, mass-produced iron and steel and the discovery in the 1890s of those materials’ effectiveness as primary structural members effectively rendered the old traditions of masonry (brick and stone) construction obsolete.
+Technology was a crucial factor; the new availability of cheap, mass-produced iron and steel and the discovery in the 1890’s of those materials’ effectiveness as primary structural members effectively rendered the old traditions of masonry (brick and stone) construction obsolete.
 The new use of steel-reinforced concrete as secondary support elements (floors, etc.) and of glass as sheathing for the exteriors of buildings completed the technology needed for modern building, and architects set about incorporating that technology into an architecture that openly recognized its new technical foundation.
 The International Style was thus formed under the dictates that modern buildings’ form and appearance should naturally grow out of and express the potentialities of their materials and structural engineering.
 A harmony between artistic expression, function, and technology would thus be established in an austere and disciplined new architecture.

 Tudor Revival Architecture

-The English Tudor style grew extremely popular in the 1920s and 1930s, a time when historic architectural styles were incorporated into single-family dwellings.
+The English Tudor style grew extremely popular in the 1920’s and 1930’s, a time when historic architectural styles were incorporated into single-family dwellings.
 Sometimes referred to as “Elizabethan” or “Half-timbered” houses, the Tudor Revival imitated building features popular during the reigns of Queen Elizabeth I (1558-1603) and King James I (1603-1625); named the House of Tudor.

 While primarily derived from English Renaissance buildings of 16th and 17th centuries, many Tudor houses owe their origins to medieval cottages.
 Some were even built with false thatched roofs, while other Tudor homes incorporated more ornate features copied from late medieval-era palaces.
 These included steeply pitched roofs, overlapping gables, and beautifully patterned brick or stonework.
-One of the main characteristics of Tudor homes is decorative half-timbering -- leaving the wood frame exposed with stucco inset around it.
+One of the main characteristics of Tudor homes is decorative half-timbering” leaving the wood frame exposed with stucco inset around it.
 While wood veneer, stucco and stone were popular choices for exterior wall coverings, brick veneer was most popular after 1920, often featuring patterns such as diamonds.
 The houses typically were asymmetrical and one-and-a-half or two-and-a-half stories tall.
 Chimneys were large and placed prominently, such as on the front or side of the house, and often featured ornamental chimney tops.
 Window frames were tall and narrow, often displaying small leaded glass panes.
-Tudors enjoyed a second revival in the 1970s and 1980s, and are still revered by those looking to buy a home that is cozy and romantic.
+Tudors enjoyed a second revival in the 1970’s and 1980’s, and are still revered by those looking to buy a home that is cozy and romantic.

-While early American architects primarily looked to England for inspiration, some late 19th and early 20th century builders -- especially those in Florida, the Southwest and California -- looked instead to Spain.
+While early American architects primarily looked to England for inspiration, some late 19th and early 20th century builders” especially those in Florida, the Southwest and California” looked instead to Spain.
 The Spanish craze began to spread in 1915, when the San Diego Exhibition showcased architect Bertram Goodhue’s reinterpretation of Spanish Gothic buildings for the signature buildings of Balboa Park.
 The popularity of Spanish-influenced architecture dwindled in 1940, but not before leaving an indelible mark on suburbs nationwide.
 Spanish Colonial Revival marked the most formal and historically accurate representation of all the Spanish styles.
 The architecture featured red tile roofs, spiral columns beside door and window openings, decorative tile trim and heavy, carved doors.

 Drawing inspiration from early Spanish missions and churches, Southern Californian architects created Mission-style buildings.
 Massive stucco walls with broad, unadorned surfaces, shapely, scalloped parapets and arched windows and doors are characteristics of this style.
 Both the Southern Pacific and Santa Fe railways adopted this style for rail corridor buildings to provide a consistent theme to the Southwest for eastern travelers.
 Combining elements of Spanish Colonial and Indian Pueblo architectural forms, the Santa Fe style was a reaction to the Mission style and gave New Mexico a unique architectural identity.
-Prominent features include thick adobe walls that are slightly rounded and give a smooth stucco finish, and wood roof beams imbedded in the walls that project through to the exterior.
+Prominent features include thick adobe walls that are slightly rounded and give a smooth stucco finish, and wood roof beams embedded in the walls that project through to the exterior.

 Proponents of the Arts and Crafts Movement of the late 19th century rejected the Industrial Revolution’s ornate, machine-made products in favor of modest and handmade goods.
 This climate gave birth to the American Bungalow, whose structural simplicity, efficient use of space and understated design fostered a lifestyle closer to nature.

-While bungalows were originally designed for use as country homes, their inexpensive building costs, coupled with continued Western expansion, created “bungalow mania” in the 1910s and 1920s.
+While bungalows were originally designed for use as country homes, their inexpensive building costs, coupled with continued Western expansion, created “bungalow mania” in the 1910’s and 1920’s.
 This marked a rare occasion when progressive architecture was made available to the masses.
 Although originally associated with California, the bungalow spread across the United States, due, in part, to kit homes that companies shipped virtually anywhere for homeowners to assemble on the spot.
 Sears was the most prominent supplier of these kits, and reportedly sold more than 100,000 homes between 1908 and 1940.
 Sears bungalows are now highly prized by bungalow fans.

 Bungalows are usually one-story tall, featuring broadly pitched, street-facing gables that create a roof-line reminiscent of a child’s drawing of mountains.
 The front door opens directly into the living room, which streams into the dining room to create a free-flowing space that extends into the kitchen.
 Throughout the interior, designers showcased wood, such as built-in cabinets, bookcases and benches.
-While most modern home styles are more grandiose, the modest bungalow -- with its low profile, simplicity and efficient use of space -- still represents the American ideal of independence.
+While most modern home styles are more grandiose, the modest bungalow “with its low profile, simplicity and efficient use of space” still represents the American ideal of independence.

-We are sure that you have more questions.
-We are available at your convenience Rose 213 369 9171 or Terry 323 854 4607
+We are sure that you have more questions and are available at your convenience.